witchard/sock.sv/README.md

 See sock.sv for the function definitions and example usage.

 The windows branch of this code is the last time I tested it on windows...
+If you intend to use windows please let me know if master works still!

 Todo
 ----